raraz15/automatic_bass_line_transcriber/README.md

 **How to Use:**

+    1) Importing Audio Files:

+        The files will be resampled to 44100Hz.
+This sample rate is required for the beat detection model.

+        You can either:
-    1) Put your audio clips to data/audio_clips directory
+            A) Put your audio clips to data/audio_clips directory or

-    2) Create a track_dicts.json file

-        This file must hold the BPM, key informatin of the tracks.
-        An example can be found in data/metadata/track_dicts.json
+            B) Specify their paths to the scripts using --audio-dir [audio_path]

-    3) Extract the Bassline and Transcribe It
+    2) Extract a Bassline and Transcribe It

         You can specify an audio file or a folder containing multiple audio files to:

-        python transcribe_bass_line.py
+        python transcribe_bass_line.py --audio-dir=[audio_dir]

         Check the arguments for detailed explanation.

-    4.1) Bassline Extraction Only:
+    3.1) Bassline Extraction Only:

         You can specify an audio file or a folder containing multiple audio files to:

-        python extract_bass_line.py
+        python extract_bass_line.py --audio-dir=[audio_dir]

         Check the arguments for detailed explanation.

-    4.2) Transcription from Extracted Basslines
+    3.2) Transcription from Extracted Basslines

         You can specify an ouput folder or a directory containing multiple folders to:

         python transcribe_bass_line.py

+        Check the arguments for detailed explanation.

+    4) (Optional) Provide BPM annotations.

+        You can provide the ABLT with known BPM information but the model is capable of estimating the BPM itself.

+        If you choose to do so,

+        Create a track_dicts.json file in the data/metadata folder.
+        Which should be a dictionary of {track_title: {'BPM': BPM_value}}
+        An example can be found in data/metadata/track_dicts.json

+        To use this dictionary for the three scripts, use the --track-dicts flag.